 #13 – The National Museum

-What to do there: Just explore.
+What to do there: Just explore the national museum!
 No matter what you’re interested in, you’ll find something fascinating in this Prague must-see landmark.
-Take the time to explore the archaeology exhibit with its collection of Roman artifacts as well as the entomology collection which contains around 5 million specimens.
+Take the time to explore the archaeology exhibit with its collection of Roman artefacts as well as the entomology collection which contains around 5 million specimens.

 Why it’s so awesome: This church is unmistakable, and you’ve probably already seen it in photos.
 It includes twin spires that are 80 meters tall and support four smaller spires each on either side of the building and is the perfect image of a medieval church.
 Completed in the 15th century, the building has been changed numerous times over the years as it changed hands, but the Gothic appearance and Baroque altar paintings on the inside have thankfully remained intact.